SQream/sqream_docs/guides/operations/setup/installing_sqream_with_kubernetes.rst

 ========
 The **Installing SQream with Kubernetes** guide describes the following:

-* How to prepare the SQream environment for installing SQream using Kubernetes.
+* How to prepare the SQream environment for launching SQream using Kubernetes.
 * Install the SQream software using a Kubernetes package.

+**Comment - As with Monit, we are not using Kubernetes to INSTALL SQream, but to LAUNCH SQream, correct?**

 **Kubernetes**, also known as **k8s**, is a portable open source platform that automates Linux container operations.
 Kubernetes supports outsourcing data centers to public cloud service providers or can be scaled for web hosting.
 SQream uses Kubernetes as an orchestration and recovery solution.